 Helicobacter pylori (H. pylori) is believed to be the most common bacterial infection worldwide.
 Herein, we aimed to investigate the effect of red rose extract on H. pylori eradication in 9 to 15 year-old children.

-Method: By the conveniencesampling method 332children were screened for H. pylori infection.
+In this randomized controlled clinical trial,by the convenience sampling method 332 children were screened for H. pylori infection.
 Their stool samples were studied by the H. pylori Antigen Enzyme Immunoassay (EIA) Test Kit.
 Positive cases were divided into two groups and received either red rose extract or placebo for 14 days.
 The stool exam was repeated once again at treatment termination.
-The significance level was set at P<0.05.
+Data were analyzed using SPSS software (version 21.0).

-Conclusion: Red rose extract did not reduce HpSA titer after intervention and therefore cannot be solely considered as an alternative for H. pylorieradication.
+Red rose extract did not reduce HpSA titer after intervention, so it cannot be solely considered as an alternative for H. pylori eradication.
 Further studies with a different dose and duration or with combined regimens are recommended.